-GRAWÜ is the sum of the personal and professional partnership between Leila GRAselli and Dominic WÜrth.
-Leila is Italian, Dominic German, and they have decided to establish themselves somewhere in the middle of their native towns – Italy’s Alto Adige, (or Sud Tyrol as the German speaking inhabitants call this beautiful mountainous region on the border with Austria.)
-It’s the perfect place for their kids to grow up bilingual, but most importantly for us, it was a region that they fell in love with, and that they think can produce the finest and purest wines.
+GRAWÜ is the union of Leila GRAselli and Dominic WÜrth names.
+Leila is Italian, Dominic German, and they have decided to establish themselves, their family and their winery in 2013 in Alto Adige (or Sud Tyrol as the German speaking call it) after having work and made wine in Bordeaux, Montalcino and the Marche region.
+It was the perfect place for their kids to grow up bilingual, but most importantly for us, it was a region that they fell in love with, and that they think can produce the finest and purest wines.

-Their wonderful wines are the fruit of the harmonious alchemy between a deep knowledge of winemaking, the respect for nature and terroir, and a strong will to push the boundaries of conventional winemaking in order to make wine as they think wine should be: the result of an artisanal and natural process that is the only way to get the finest wines and that also is the best option to truly respect the environment and care for the future of viticulture.
-They farm themselves a few small parcels, but most of the fruits are coming from farmers partners of them, with whom they work in the fields just as if it was their own vineyards.
-They all are farmers following organic practices and high respect for bio-diversity.
+Their wines are the fruit of the harmonious alchemy between a deep knowledge of winemaking, the respect for nature and terroir, and a strong will to push the boundaries of winemaking in order to make wine as they think wine should be: the result of an artisanal and natural process that is the only way to get the finest wines and that also is the best option to truly respect the environment and care for the future of viticulture.
+They farm themselves a few hectares in the Venosta Valley, in Naturns, and for the rest, source fruits from growers with whom they work in the fields just as if it was their own vineyards.
+They all are following organic practices and high respect for bio-diversity.
 They work with classic grape varieties from the region such as Gewürztraminer, Pinot Noir, Pinot Grigio but also with fungus-resistant “PiWis” grapes that they see as a mandatory field of exploration to ensure a future of viticulture good for the planet.
 Their work shows that these varieties can lead to excellent wines too.